-At the beginning of June 2021, The National Strategy for Open Science 2021 - 2028, with its first Action Plan 2021 - 2022, was adopted by the Slovak government (both in the Slovak language are uploaded below, English version of the National Strategy will be available in September 2021).
+At the beginning of June 2021, The National Strategy for Open Science 2021 - 2028, with its first Action Plan 2021 - 2022, was adopted by the Slovak government (both in the Slovak language are uploaded below, English version of the National Strategy also).
 The creation of the National Strategy is an integral part of the Action Plan of the Open Government Partnership Initiative 2020-2021.
 The Slovak Centre of Scientific and Technical Information (Slovak NOAD) actively participated on preparing the National Strategy for Open Science and its Action Plan.

 The National Strategy for Open Science aims to improve the availability of the Slovak science results and change the system of research and evaluation processes towards higher transparency, reproducibility, and integrity.
 It also aims to harmonize Slovak science and research with the Recommendation of the EU of 2012 on access to and preservation of scientific information and its 2018 update and with the Horizon 2020 and Horizon Europe Guidelines on the rules of open access to scientific publications and research data.
 It also reflects a significant development at the European Union level related to open science and open access, such as the 2016 European Council Conclusions on the transition towards an Open Science system, the "Plan S," the developments of the European Open Science Cloud (EOSC), while taking into account the Slovak conditions for the science and research development.
 The National Strategy follows the Research and Innovation Strategy for Smart Specialization and the 2021–2024 Manifesto of the Government of the Slovak Republic.
 The National Strategy is also connected with other vital documents of Slovakia and the EU that consider open government; support for open science and open access publishing; open society; open data; participatory, open, and transparent public administration and governance; open internet and open markets.